sovrin-foundation/libsovtoken/libsovtoken/ci/ubuntu/README.md

 * **-d** - Directory to find libsovtoken/src/Cargo.toml.
 Default is '..'.
 * **-D** - Local directory where to clone libindy.
 Default is '/var/tmp/indy-sdk'.
             This option will be selected over -g if both are used.
 * **-f** - Dockerfile to use to for building docker instance.
-Default is 'ubuntu.dockerfile'
+Default is 'Dockerfile'
 * **-g** - Use git to clone libindy from this URL and compile from source.
             Example: https://github.com/hyperledger/indy-sdk.git.
 * **-i** - Compile libindy from local source directory.
 This is root folder to indy-sdk.